awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-encryption.md

 When you delete an encryption policy, any collections that are currently using the AWS KMS key defined in the policy are not affected\.
 To delete a policy in the OpenSearch Serverless console, select the policy and choose **Delete**\.

-You can also use the [DeleteSecurityPolicy](https://docs.aws.amazon.com/opensearch-service/latest/ServerlessAPIReference/API_DeleteSecurityPolicy.html) command:
+You can also use the [DeleteSecurityPolicy](https://docs.aws.amazon.com/opensearch-service/latest/ServerlessAPIReference/API_DeleteSecurityPolicy.html) operation:

 ```
 aws opensearchserverless delete-security-policy --name my-policy --type encryption